alchrabas/blog/content/build-pelican-in-lambda.md

 # Running pelican

 The next thing I had to do was to run the Pelican to compile the blog into a set of static files that could be put on S3.
-I hoped that will be a popular way of using it and explained in documentation, but it wasn't.
-After some time of reading pelican's code (the CLI scripts that call the real Python code) I've stumbled upon [an issue "Is there a way to generate a site programmatically?" on Pelican's GitHub](https://github.com/getpelican/pelican/issues/2211).
+Usually people use Makefile with CLI scripts that somehow run the Python.
+I hoped that running it programmatically will be a popular way of doing it and also explained in documentation, but it wasn't.
+After some time of searching and reading Pelican's code I've stumbled upon [an issue "Is there a way to generate a site programmatically?" on Pelican's GitHub](https://github.com/getpelican/pelican/issues/2211).

 That part was exactly what I needed: